Lobby Hero: Production history

-David Tennant (Jeff), Charlotte Randle (Dawn), with Dominic Rowan (Bill), and Gary McDonald (William), and was again directed by Mark Brokaw.
-This production transferred to the New Ambassadors Theatre from June 26 (opening July 1) to August 10, 2002.
+David Tennant (Jeff), Charlotte Randle (Dawn), Dominic Rowan (Bill), and Gary McDonald (William), and was again directed by Mark Brokaw.
+This production transferred to the New Ambassadors Theatre on June 26 (opening July 1), and ran until August 10, 2002.

-A revival opened on Broadway on March 26, 2018, at the Helen Hayes Theatre, starring Michael Cera (Jeff), Bel Powley (Dawn), with Chris Evans (Bill), and Brian Tyree Henry (William).
-The production, directed by Trip Cullman, ran until May.13, 2018.
+A revival opened on Broadway on March 26, 2018, at the Helen Hayes Theatre; it starred Michael Cera (Jeff), Bel Powley (Dawn), Chris Evans (Bill), and Brian Tyree Henry (William).
+The production, directed by Trip Cullman, ran until May 13, 2018.

+The English Theatre of Hamburg (Germany) premiered its production of Kenneth Lonergan’s ‘Lobby Hero’ in February 2024 with the following cast: Ned Rudkins Stow (Jeff), Peter Dewhurst (Bill), Chloe Ballantine (Dawn) and Daniel Gregory (William).

 Synopsis

 The show follows a security guard in his late 20s, his strict supervisor, and an overbearing cop and his rookie female partner.
 The show is set in a foyer of a middle-income Manhattan apartment building in the middle of the night.